This policy defines the way Welsh Revenue Authority (WRA) records and information should be managed.

 A list of information assets across the WRA function areas has been compiled in order to achieve and maintain appropriate protection and identify responsibility for groups of assets.
 Information Asset Owners (IAOs) are responsible for understanding what information is held, what is added and what is removed, how information is moved, and who has access and why.

 9. What information management measures need to be put in place when using new systems?

 In any ICT enabled project, it is essential that all recordkeeping requirements around information created or held within a newly developed and/or implemented system are considered.
 As well as business needs, this is to ensure that legal and other requirements are met.
-These will include requirements under the GDPR/Data Protection Act, the Freedom of Information Act and associated Code of Practice on Records Management, Public Records Act 1958, the Statute of Limitation and the Regulatory and Investigatory Powers Act, and will involve:
+These will include requirements under the UK GDPR/Data Protection Act, the Freedom of Information Act and associated Code of Practice on Records Management, Public Records Act 1958, the Statute of Limitation and the Regulatory and Investigatory Powers Act, and will involve:

 - access and security – to ensure that appropriate protection and permissions are set